On this page, we will take you through step-by-step how to create a course on the platform. See the video guide or read the guide down below.

 After you have added all of your questions, the course is ready to be used and you can assign it to your users.
 If you need help with how to do this, you can find help here.

-Remember to test both completion and reporting before you assign your course.
-See how to do that here.
+Remember to test both completion and reporting before you assign your course by assigning it to yourself and complete to see if it works.